HuynhHang15/Camera-app-React/README.md

+#You can selfie with app: https://huynhhang15.github.io/Camera-app-React/
+---
-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).